indian7p/onesearch-emc/README.md

   "YT_API_KEY": "YOUR YOUTUBE API KEY", "DIALOGFLOW_ENABLED": false,
-  "GCP_PROJ": "YOUR GCP PROJECT", "SIEGE_SEARCH_ENABLED": false // Only enable if your Towny server has SiegeWar and the updater is setup to do sieges.
+  "GCP_PROJ": "YOUR GCP PROJECT", "SIEGE_SEARCH_ENABLED": false
 }
 ```
 A YouTube API key is not required if you are not using 1!crawl with YouTube.
 Dialogflow is used to answer questions will use the [service account](https://cloud.google.com/docs/authentication/getting-started) in your system's environment variables.
 You can set it up in commands/s.js.
+Only enable if your Towny server has SiegeWar and the updater is setup to do sieges.

 ## Links